 David is also highly experienced in providing support for people in caring roles.
 Whether you have a family member who has a disability, are caring for a parent with dementia, or support someone close to you through a mental health challenge, David can bring his understanding of the unique challenges of the caring role to support you.

 David also has a keen interest in supporting people who have been diagnosed with ADHD.
 This includes those who have been diagnosed later in life with ‘making sense’ of what their diagnosis might ‘mean’, as well as working on strategies to effectively utilise ADHD traits in pursuing their goals.

 David holds a BA (Hons) and MA (Research) in Philosophy from the University of Sydney, a Graduate Diploma in Counselling from the Australian College of Applied Psychology, and a Masters in Narrative Therapy & Community Work from the University of Melbourne.
 David is a certified registered counsellor with PACFA.

 Theoria is the Greek word for contemplation and it is where we get the English word ‘theory’.
-This concept sums up my approach to counselling: reflecting on the thoughts and ideas that shape our life and taking them seriously as ideas and not simply ‘pathologies’ or ‘mental health issues’.
+This concept sums up my approach to counselling: reflecting on the thoughts and ideas that shape our life and taking them seriously and not simply ‘pathologies’ or ‘mental health issues’.